-Mathematical functions are very useful and important in programming because very often we need to deal with mathematical concepts in programming such as chance and probability, variables, mathematical logics, calculations, coordinates, time intervals and etc.
+Mathematical functions are very useful and important in Excel 2010 VBA programming because very often we need to deal with mathematical concepts in programming such as chance and probability, variables, mathematical logic, calculations, coordinates, time intervals and etc.

 Private Sub CommandButton1_Click() For x = 1 To 10 MsgBox Rnd Next x End Sub

 Random numbers in its original form are not very useful in programming until we convert them to integers.
 For example, if we need to obtain a random output of 6 random integers ranging from 1 to 6, which make the program behave as a virtual die, we need to convert the random numbers using the format Int(Rnd*6)+1.
 Let’s study the following example:

 In this example, Int(Rnd*6) will generate a random integer between 0 and 5 because the function Int truncates the decimal part of the random number and returns an integer.
 After adding 1, you will get a random number between 1 and 6 every time you click the command button.
 For example, let say the random number generated is 0.98, after multiplying it by 6, it becomes 5.88, and using the integer function Int(5.88) will convert the number to 5, and after adding 1 you will get 6.

 Private Sub Commandbutton1_Click ( ) Num=Int(Rnd*6)+1 MsgBox Num End Sub

 Now, run the program and then click on the button, you will get an output of number 1 to 6 randomly display on the message box.

 b) Int is the function that converts a number into an integer by truncating its decimal part and the resulting integer is the largest integer that is smaller than the number.
 For example, Int(2.4)=2, Int(4.8)=4, Int(-4.6)= -5, Int(0.032)=0 and so on.